ryangan28/Final-Project/README.md

 # 🌱 Organic Farm Pest Management AI System

-An intelligent, offline-first pest management system designed for organic farmers.
-This system combines computer vision, conversational AI, and edge computing to provide real-time pest identification and organic treatment recommendations using the Agricultural Pests Image Dataset from Kaggle.
+An intelligent pest management system designed for organic farmers, featuring EfficientNet-B0 ensemble classification with 92-93% accuracy, conversational AI powered by LM Studio, and comprehensive organic treatment recommendations.
+Built with a focus on production-ready deployment and offline-first capabilities.

 ## 🚀 Quick Start